Murilo-Luciano/chart-smoother/README.md

 ## Usage

-The `chart-smoother` module exports a single function, `chartSmother(points, iterations)`, which takes an array of points and the number of smoothing iterations to perform.
+The `chart-smoother` module exports a single function, `chartSmoother(points, iterations)`, which takes an array of points and the number of smoothing iterations to perform.
 The function uses the Chaikin's algorithm to smooth the points.

 ### Chaikin's Algorithm